wp-plugins/wp-symposium-toolbar/readme.txt

 == Screenshots ==

+1. Under the WP Help tabs, the first section of the options allows selecting Toolbar items for each role of your site
-1. Create your custom User Menu ("My Account"), here in a minimalist set to which the WPS Profile menu was attached, displayed along with notification icons for WP Symposium mail and friends
+2. Create your custom User Menu ("My Account"), here in a minimalist set to which the WPS Profile menu was attached, displayed along with notification icons for WP Symposium mail and friends
+3. Ever dreamt of attaching your custom menu to the WP Toolbar ?
+Now your dream comes true...
-2. The WP Symposium admin menu opens below a colourful Toolbar.
+4. The WP Symposium admin menu opens below a colourful Toolbar.
 It can have less colours, too.
 Transparency, as well.
-3. Under the WP Help tabs, the first section of the options allows selecting Toolbar items for each role of your site
-4. Ever dreamt of attaching your custom menu to the WP Toolbar ?
-Now your dream comes true...

 == Changelog ==

+= 0.20.0. =

+* Bugfix: Styles, preview mode, CSS issue in the User Menu, User Info not picking up changes in font color / attributes / shadow
+* Bugfix: Styles, saved mode, sort out rendering issues with font styles and shadow settings in the dropdown menus
+* Change: WPMS, autodetect URLs for WP Symposium profile / friends / mail accross the network, and option to deactivate this behaviour
+* Change: WPMS, add the pseudo-role "User" for network users not member of the current site, to add specific navigation items for such users

 = 0.19.0. =